Robertinoos13/Python/All projects/Text Analysing/README.md

 ## 🚀 How To Use The Script
 1. Paste the script in your Python IDE (like VSCode or PyCharm)
 2. Make sure you have Python installed
-3. Run the code and start inputting player names when prompted
+3. Run the code and start inputting your text in console

 ---